Roman circus of Mérida

+It is part of the Archaeological Ensemble of Mérida, which is one of the largest and most extensive archaeological sites in Spain and that was declared a World Heritage Site by UNESCO in 1993.

 History

 There is no consensus about the circus' dating, as it was built and used for several years before its official dedication.
 It seems to have been built sometime around 20 BC and inaugurated some 30 years later.
 It was located far outside the city walls, but close to the road that connected the city to Toledo and Córdoba.

 After the fall of the Western Roman Empire and the rise of Christianity in Spain, the circus saw more use than the other Roman structures of Mérida, since racing was considered less sinful than spectacles performed in the Theatre and the Amphitheatre.

 Modern status

 Mérida's circus remains very well preserved.
 As is true with the Circus Maximus, most circuses's structures have been destroyed over time as the area occupied by them was great and often in very flat land near their respective cities.
 The Mérida circus however has kept numerous structures, including the Porta Pompae ("main entrance"), the Porta Triumphalis ("triumph gate"), the spina (the longitudinal wall), the tribunal iudicium ("tribune of the judges").

 A museum dedicated to the circus now sits near the middle edge of the circus grounds and it allows admittance into the fenced area around the circus remains.

+The City Council of Mérida organizes the “Gran Circus Maximus”, a representation of a chariot race with a historical setting in which the public is able to access the monument as long as they wear their Roman clothing.